 There’s no doubt about it: getting to the top of Kilimanjaro is largely a matter of luck.
 After all, the main reason why people fail to get to the top is due to altitude sickness.
 And whether you contract this or not is largely down to chance.
 Nevertheless, if you’re going to climb the Roof of Africa, you may as well do your best to get to the top.
 The following are top tips for getting to the top of Kilimanjaro.

 Some are more effective than others, perhaps, but it’s worth following them all if you want to increase your chances of getting that certificate…

 The eight golden rules for maximising your chances of getting to the summit of Kilimanjaro

-1) Walk slowly Emulate the deliberate, careful tread of an elderly, cautious elephant.
+Emulate the deliberate, careful tread of an elderly, cautious elephant.
 Or a jaunty tortoise.
-Taking time as you climb gives your body more time to acclimatise, which will help you avoid altitude sickness – the number one reason why people fail to reach the summit.
+Taking time as you climb gives your body more time to acclimatise.
+This, in turn, will help you avoid altitude sickness – the #1 reason why people fail to reach the summit.

 Follow this link to find out more about altitude sickness.

-2) Drink plenty Aim for at least three litres per day.
+Aim for at least three litres per day.
 Water, not beer.
-Some experts say that drinking plenty of fluids has only a negligible effect on how well you acclimatise – others say it’s vital.
+Some experts say that drinking plenty of fluids has only a negligible effect on how well you acclimatise.
+Others say it’s vital.
 So better to play it safe and drink plenty and often.

 Click on the following link to find out more about drink on Kilimanjaro